coder/docs/admin/organizations/index.md

 Coder automatically creates a default organization for you during the deployment process.
 You can then assign users and their workspaces to that organization.

-If you have multiple organizations, you can set one or more as the default; you can also change which organizations are defaults at any time.
+If you have multiple organizations, you can set one or more as the default.
+You can also change which organizations are defaults at any time.

 ## Namespaces